ministryofjustice/hmpps-forge/form-engine/docs/journeys-and-steps.md

 #### `blocks`
 Array of UI components that make up the step's interface.
-These are rendered in order and can include fields, blocks, composite blocks and collection blocks.
+These are rendered in order and can include fields, blocks, and collection blocks.
 See `block-type-documentation.md` for more details.

 #### `onLoad`